README

 ๐ Local

-Follow these steps to install the chasten
+Follow these steps to install the chasten tool for future development:

 - The development and use of Chasten requires Python 3.11, must be greater or equal to version 3.11.5.